US STOCKS-Wall St sinks on jitters about banks after mixed jobs report

 By Sinéad Carew and Amruta Khandekar

-March 10 (Reuters) - Wall Street's indexes closed lower on Friday as investors ran for the exits as they stressed out about the health of U.S. banks after regulators had to close a high-profile lender to the technology sector, overshadowing the February jobs report.
+March 10 (Reuters) - Wall Street's indexes ended down more than 1% on Friday after investors ran for the exits as they feared for the health of U.S. banks after the failure of a high-profile lender to the technology sector, overshadowing the February jobs report.

 SVB had tried but failed to shore up its balance sheet through a stock sale proposed late on Wednesday.
 The same day, crypto-lender Silvergate Capital SI.N said it would have to wind down after huge losses from the FTX cryptocurrency exchange collapse.